AliAdldoust/MLproject-clustering/README.md

 # Features

 - The project is complete.
 It encompasses all typical tasks of a machine learning pipeline; data exploration, data preprocessing, model building, evaluation and analysis.
-- There are also markdowns between codes for further explanaition.
+- There are also markdowns between codes for further explanation.

 # Dataset